-Guidelines Maximum Number of Directorships in other companies Executive Director A director shall exercise due discretion in accepting and holding Non-Executive Director directorships outside of Integrated Micro-Electronics, Inc. A director CEO may hold any number of directors • Electronics, Inc. provided that, in the director's opinion, these other positions do not detract from the director's capacity to diligently perform his duties as a director of the Corporation.
+Guidelines Maximum Number of Directorships in other companies Executive Director A director shall exercise due discretion in accepting and holding Non-Executive Director directorships outside of Integrated Micro-Electronics, Inc. A director CEO may hold any number of directorships outside of Integrated Micro- Electronics, Inc. provided that, in the director's opinion, these other positions do not detract from the director's capacity to diligently perform his duties as a director of the Corporation.